Gajol/balance/_books/Think-Fast-Think-Slow.md

 | -------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | High Probability<br />Certainty Effect | 95% chance to win $10,000<br />Fear of disappointment<br />Risk Averse<br />Accept unfavourable settlement | 95% chance to lose $10,000<br />Hope to avoid loss<br />Risk Seeking<br />Reject favorable settlement |
 | Low Probabilty<br />Possibility Effect | 5% chance to win $10,000<br />Hope of large gain<br />Risk Seeking<br />Reject favorable settlement | 5% chance to lose $10,000<br />Fear of large loss<br />Risk Averse<br />Accept unfavourable settlement |

+Certainty Effect:

+- In Quadrant 1 (high probability, big gains), people will accept a less-than-expected value of the gamble to lock in a big gain.
+After all, isn’t it better to have “something” rather than “nothing”?
+For example, someone may accept a $910,000 settlement rather than go for a lawsuit with a 95% chance of winning $1 million (i.e. they end up accepting $40,000 less than the expected gamble value).

+- In Quadrant 4 (low probability, big loss), people are willing to pay a premium for the certainty of not losing.
+They pay more to remove our anxiety and buy a peace of mind, e.g. that’s why we buy insurance.

+Possibility Effect:

+- In Quadrant 3 (low probability, big gains), people over-invest in a miniscule chance to win, e.g. why we buy lottery tickets.
+We unconsciously pay a premium for the right to dream.

+- In Quadrant 2 (high probability, big losses), people take desperate gambles, often making things worse in exchange for a small hope of avoiding a large loss.
+This is why people throw in everything they have to treat a terminal illness, or sink in all their business assets in a futile attempt to catch up with competition.
+The sad thing is, such challenges would have been manageable, but the fear of loss drives people and companies into take gambles that end in disasters.

+### Leveraging Fourfold pattern

+1. Awareness: Identify and be aware of your biases:  Ask smarter questions about the possible outcomes, and make more conscious, educated decisions.

+1. Emotions: Use the pattern to help understand and manage your emotions.
+Do not invest in the financial market based on emotions.

+1. Influence: Be aware of how others are influencing you.
+Realize a 10% change to win and a 90% chance to lose are the same thing.

 ### Rare Events